 So, the following are the steps to fix this:

 - Do a full backup and sync to iTunes before you start.

 - Use the app ‘iPhone Explorer’ to find this folder and delete it: /Media/DCIM/100Apple.
 Even on a non-jailbroken iPad you will be able to see that path.

 That is it.
 This solution works well for me.
 Please keep in mind that you need always do a backup and sync and feel comfortable in your ability to restore and resync your apps and data before you try something like this.
 If you fell comfortable with that this is a probably easy fix for a very stressing issue. (ipadinsight)

 - iPad camera roll

 - iphone photos not saving to camera roll

-- photos are not saving to camera roll
+- iphone 5c photos not saving says restoring camera roll